 Evaluations¶

-The OpenJarvis evaluation framework (openjarvis-evals) measures model correctness and accuracy on academic datasets.
-It is a separate package from the main OpenJarvis library and is designed specifically for research workflows where you need reproducible, dataset-driven quality assessments.
+The OpenJarvis evaluation framework (openjarvis.evals) measures model correctness and accuracy on academic datasets.
+It ships inside the main openjarvis package (at src/openjarvis/evals/) and is designed specifically for research workflows where you need reproducible, dataset-driven quality assessments.

 Evals vs. Benchmarks